 Foundational courses are sociology, with coursework elected from several disciplines, including biology, communication studies, COR, economics, environmental studies, human services, nursing, religious studies and philosophy.

-ANTH 222: Introduction to Cultural Anthropology (TAGS G J) (4)
+ANTH 222: Introduction to Cultural Anthropology (4 credits) (Tags: G J)

 For more information contact: